smartdevicelink/sdl_app_library_guides/docs/Getting Started/SDK Configuration/index.md

 ```

 !!!
 NOTE
-If the app is targeting Android P (API Level 31) or higher, the Android Manifest file should also have the following permission to allow the app to be notified of Bluetooth Connections:
+If the app is targeting Android S (API Level 31) or higher, the Android Manifest file should also have the following permission to allow the app to be notified of Bluetooth Connections:

 This permission is a runtime permission and will require the user to grant the permission.